Who can apply for Self-employment Visa as a freelance worker?

 - In case you want to start an activity which can be registered in the Companies Registrar, a certification of the abstract identification of the resources necessary for entrepreneurial, commercial or artisan activity to be undertaken, issued by the competent Chamber of Commerce.
 These resources must not be less than three times the annual social allowance;

-- Only in case of activities which can be registered in the Companies Registrar, a prove of sufficient economic resources in Italy in order to guarantee the necessary amount referred to in the above mentioned certification;
+- Only in case of activities which can be registered in the Companies Registrar, proof of sufficient economic resources in Italy in order to guarantee the necessary amount referred to in the above-mentioned certification;

-- A professional service contract together with the certification of incorporation of the company, in case it is signed by an Italian company or, in case of foreign company, an equivalent certificate authorised by the competent Italian diplomatic authority abroad;
+- A professional service contract together with the certification of incorporation of the company, in case it is signed by an Italian company or, in case of a foreign company, an equivalent certificate authorized by the competent Italian diplomatic authority abroad;

-- Copy of a declaration of responsibility, previously deposited to the Directorial Labour Committee, where it must be indicated that it won’t be carried out any employment work activity;
+- Copy of a declaration of responsibility previously deposited to the Directorial Labour Committee, where it must be indicated that it won’t be carried out any employee work activity;

 - A declaration from the employer granting that the compensation of the worker will be higher than the minimum provided by Italian law for the annual social allowance;